binohead/binohead.github.io/content/resources/biol3062/howto/_index.md

     weight: 1
 ---

-## Welcome to BIOL3062!
+## Preliminaries

-I'm hoping this'll be the root of the How To chapter..
+Before getting into the areas explored by behavioural ecologists, it's good to hone up on assumed knowledge that applies across the board.

+Specifically, it's good to have a good understanding of evolution by natural selection, as it applies to behaviour, and the methods used by behavioural ecologists.